 Our rating panel was impressed by the quality of the faucets and almost swooned over the incredibly low prices.

-Most members would install a faucet with a standard configuration valve in a kitchen or bath with "little or no reservation."
+Most members would install a non-F-valve faucet in a kitchen or bath with "little or no reservation."

-The reluctant minority wanted a more transparent after-sale support, particularly a resolution of the mystery of where Furuisi's North American subsidiary is actually located and how it is staffed before they would risk a Forious faucet.
+The reluctant minority wanted a more transparent after-sale support, particularly a resolution of the mystery of where Furuissi's North American subsidiary is actually located and how it is staffed, before they would risk a Forius faucet.

 The Bottom Line

 There are some problems associated with the brands that urgently need to be fixed.
-Despite its successes in the North American market, the company seems hesitant to jump in with both feet, unlike companies such as Asian companies that maintain a substantial physical presence in North America supporting their U.S. and Canadian sales.
+Despite its successes in the North American market, the company seems hesitant to jump in with both feet, unlike Asian companies such as that maintain a substantial physical presence in North America, supporting their U.S. and Canadian sales.

-However, the faucets can be exceptional values if chosen with some care.
+However, the faucets can be a truly exceptional value if chosen with some care.

 We would probably stay away from side-valve kitchen faucets until someone figures out how to extract and replace the F-valve cartridge without destroying the faucet or the valve in the process.

-The bathroom and top-valve kitchen faucets are, for the most part, solid, well-styled, and well-crafted faucets, selling for very little money, easily the quality of our usual first-choice in economy faucets, by Delta, and in the same price range.
+The non-F-Valve faucets are, however, a good choice.
+For the most part, they are solid, well-styled, and well-crafted faucets, selling for very little money, easily the quality of our usual pick for economy faucets, by Delta (also made in China), and in the same value-priced range or even a bit lower overall.

 Continuing Research

 We are continuing to research the company.
-If you have experience with Forious faucets, good, bad, or indifferent, we would like to hear about it, so please contact us or post a comment below.
+If you have experience with Forius or Furuisi faucets, good, bad, or indifferent, we would like to hear about it, so please email us at starcraftreviews@yahoo.com or post a comment below.

-Please note that we generally do not answer questions posed in the comments section below.
-For questions, please contact us by email at starcraftreviews@yahoo.com.
+Please note that we generally do not answer questions posed in the comments section below unless the question and answer are of general interest.
+For specific questions, please contact us by email.
 We generally respond within one business day.